-I like to say I raged quit my job but the truth is I allowed myself to endure a hostile and sexist work environment for way too long.
+I like to say I rage quit my job, but the truth is I allowed myself to endure a hostile and sexist work environment for way too long.
 I wish I could tell you I went out with a blaze – but given women have to be 2.5 times more productive than man to be equally recognized, I swallowed my pride and bowed out gracefully.

 Let me start with what lead to my rage quitting:

 I was reading Susan J. Fowler blog about her Uber experience and the issues she raised. (**If you do not know about Suan J. Fowler – she was the one that blew the lid off the sexist environment at Uber and paved the way for the ousting of CEO Travis Kalanick).
 After reading her blog about the hostile work culture for female employees at Uber – my heart sank.
 Her work environment sounded a lot like my work environment.
 All the issues she talks about experiencing at Uber – ALL existed in my work environment: